iporepos/pem/_sources/about.rst.txt

 * **Bathymetry** – ocean depth and seabed morphology.
 * **Habitats** – distribution and characteristics of marine ecosystems.
-* **Uses of the ocean** – spatial footprint of human activities across sectors such as fisheries, energy, transportation, and conservation.
+* **Uses of the ocean** – spatial footprint of human activities across sectors such as fisheries, energy and transportation.
 * **Coastal hubs** – ports, cities, and infrastructure nodes that influence or depend on marine uses.

 These datasets serve as the basis for constructing higher-level spatial information layers.

+.. _about_upg:

 Management and Planning Units (UPG)
 ============================================